markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 Part of designing and building a webpage is understanding how to make good use of the horizontal space so the page does not run too long vertically.
 The idea behind this is&mdash;frankly&mdash;that users might be too lazy to take the time to scroll  down to get to all the information.
 Some designers try to over-correct this issue by cramming as much up top as possible, but that can make the page top-heavy and confusing to read.

-We'll try to strike a nice balance of better use of the horizontal space while not overstuffing the page by reworking how the "What You Do" steps look like.
+We'll try to strike a nice balance by reworking how the "What You Do" steps look like.
 Currently, they look well organized and it's easy to see what image goes with a step's text, as shown in this image:

 ![Current step layout with empty space left and right](assets/lesson-2/1500-step-old.jpg)

-Though it reads well, it's doesn't make great use of the space to the left and right of the content.
+But this doesn't make great use of the space to the left and right of the content.
 So let's make it so that each step is still on its own row but it has left-to-right layout, like this:

 ![New step layout that runs horizontally](assets/lesson-2/1600-step-new.jpg)